LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 	If components are modules, as in Typed Racket, then nothing changes.
 	Systems with Dyn more likely treat top-level definitions as components, in which case definitions are individually typed (the whole definition is annotated) rather than modules.

+chrdimo: Yes.
+Incorporating type Dyn boils down to considering a hierarchy of types for each component rather than a single type.
+At the same time, our method is parametric to the ``size'' of a component and adpats in a straightforward manner to a setting where each definition can be considered a component instead of a whole module.
+Of course both of these adjustments lead to significantly larger scenario lattices than the ones we investigate and they have to be sampled aggresively and carefully.

 Please explain what impedance mismatches are in the paper.
 Is it simply type mismatches?

   ⟶ Impedance mismatches are mismatches between a piece of code's true type and its annotation.
     For instance, the code `(λ (x) (+ x 42))` has type `Number -> Number` but might be annotated as `Number -> String`, causing an impedance mismatch.
     We will adjust the text to clarify or remove this terminology.

+chrdimo: An impednace mismathc denotes a type annotation that doesn't match the actual type of the annotated code.
+We will adjust the prose to clarify.

 # Strengths